wptrainingteam/learn-wp-content/theme-developer-learning-pathway/05-Accessiblity/02-tools-for-accessiblity-testing.md

-# Tools for Accessibility Testing
+# Tools for Accessibility testing

 ## Introduction